 I have wandered many times through the Amama Rainforest, Amamoor.
 Just being there and paying attention allows me the space to relax, to open interiorly and to gather together my fragmented self.

 There’s a quiet but keenly alive presence, the light peeping through the shadowy forest.
 The soft, rich earthy aromas seep into my body.
 And breathing spaces allow me to listen inwardly.

 I’m drawn to the textures, the muted colours and patterns of the trees.
 AMAMA aims to evoke the sensations of BEING in the natural forest, using my abstract language drawn from this external imagery and my own experiences of the place.

 I hope you might be enticed to also wander in the depths of Amama Forest.
 It can teach us how to be in a world of ‘busyness’.
 As in any place of natural beauty, slowness and stillness gradually take us over, our breathing deepens, our hard edges soften and our difficulties subside for a time.
 And perhaps new perspectives may arise.

 SALT MAGAZINE AUTUMN 2021

-SALT MAGAZINE, Noosa features my arts practice in their Autumn 2021 edition.
-Get a FREE copy on the Sunshine Coast to read about my process, my passion and my paintings.
+SALT MAGAZINE, Noosa featured my arts practice in their Autumn 2021 edition.
+Read about my process, my passion, my paintings and 'what lies beneath.'

 EXHIBITION 14 MARCH 2020